vanandjiwala/vasav_blog/content/blog/spark-dataframe-03.md

 +++

 ## Introduction
-This article with cover various ways of selecting and renaming columns in spark dataframe.
-For the demo, we are going to use [Auto-mpg dataset](https://www.kaggle.com/datasets/uciml/autompg-dataset?resource=download) avaiolable from kaggle.
+This article with cover various ways of selecting columns in spark dataframe.
+For the demo, we are going to use [Auto-mpg dataset](https://www.kaggle.com/datasets/uciml/autompg-dataset?resource=download) available from kaggle.

 Code is available on my [github](https://github.com/vanandjiwala/pyspark-examples/blob/main/select-example-pyspark.ipynb).
 Feel free to download and play around with it.